Skip to main content

 Sugar-free teething gels are available over the counter from the pharmacy.
 They contain a mild local anaesthetic which helps numb any pain.
 These are for babies older than 4 months.

-Never use products on your baby that are meant for adults or for older children.
+If your baby is under 3 months do not use ibuprofen.
 These products are not suitable for relieving the symptoms of teething in babies.

 Amber teething jewellery